 If you are going to be in one of the greatest cities in the world on New Year’s Eve you are probably wondering about the best way to spend the night.
 So many questions spring to mind,

+Information is correct as of December 31, 2017.
 Events will be added as details become available.
-Some tickets are on sale now.
-Check individual listings below for more information.
+Many tickets are on sale now.
+Check each listing below for more information.

 Sydney Harbour Fireworks Vantage Points

 When, where and how to watch the fireworks on Sydney Harbour

 Sydney City Council stages the Sydney fireworks on NYE, and each year they create a brilliant website that has maps of the vantage points and rules for each viewing point.
 The 2017 site is now live and much improved on last year with lots more details.
 You are able to quickly search for accessible areas, areas where you can drink and